ictos/autominer/README.md

 You can also add a cpuminer into the mix for non-GPU coins.

 To stop mining, kill all the miners.
-Easy way to do this, type ccminer-*
+Easy way to do this, type- killall ccminer-* killall cpuminer

 Fine-tuning- If a miner doesn't work on a particular algo or isn't as fast as another, edit its ini file eg. decred.ini & delete the miners you don't want to run.